3 Questions for: Emery N. Brown

 Anesthetic drugs act on the brain, but the field has barely explored the innovations that could come from integrating neuroscience into anesthesiology practice, says Brown, Edward Hood Taplin Professor of Medical Engineering and Computational Neuroscience.
 A neuroscientific approach could reduce side effects, make drug delivery more precise, manage postoperative pain better, and usher in new treatments for sleep or methods for coma recovery.

 Brown performs neuroscience and statistical research in The Picower Institute for Learning and Memory and the Institute for Medical Engineering and Science and puts it into practice as an anesthesiologist at MGH.
-Now he is launching a new research center.
+Now he working to help launch a new research center.
 David Orenstein at The Picower Institute asked him to discuss these ideas more.

 Q: After 175 years of history, what are the frontiers for anesthesiology now?